Publicado en

 Why act now

-Preparing now is not only a prudent step, but also an opportunity to innovate, improve internal processes and lead the transition towards a more circular and digital economy.
+Preparing now is not only prudent but an opportunity to innovate and lead the shift toward a more circular and digital model.

 Technologies used in the DPP